-§ 254.-If we add to this, either the appearance of fresh symptoms, or the aggravation of those which previously existed, or on the contrary, the diminution of the primitive symptoms without the manifestation of any new ones, the physician who is gifted with discrimination and discernment will no longer doubt whether the disease is aggravated or ameliorated, though there may be patients who are incapable of telling whether they are better or worse, and even some who refuse to tell it.
+§ 254.
+If we add to this, either the appearance of fresh symptoms, or the aggravation of those which previously existed, or, on the contrary, the diminution of the primitive symptoms without the manifestation of any new ones, the physician who is gifted with discrimination and discernment will no longer doubt whether the disease is aggravated or ameliorated, though there may be patients who are incapable of telling whether they are better or worse, and even some who refuse to tell it.

-§ 255.-Even in the latter case, it is easy to arrive at the positive truth, by going through all the symptoms which have been noted down in the description of the malady, and passing them in review successively with the patient.
-If the latter does not complain of any new symptoms not mentioned before-if none of the previous symptoms are aggravated in a manifest degree-and when, finally, an amendment of the moral and intellectual faculties is perceptible-it is certain that the remedy has effected an essential diminution of the malady, or, if only too short an interval has elapsed since its administration, that it is on the point of doing so.
-But if the remedy has been well selected, and the amendment, not-
+§ 255.
+Even in the latter case it is easy to arrive at the positive truth, by going through all the symptoms which have been noted down in the description of the malady and passing them in review successively with the patient.
+If the latter does not complain of any new symptoms that were not mentioned before-if none of the previous symptoms are aggravated in a manifest degree-and when, finally, an amendment of the moral and intellectual faculties is perceptible-it is certain that the remedy has effected an essential diminution of the malady, or if only too short an interval has elapsed since its administration, that it is on the point of doing so.
+But if the remedy has been well selected, and the amendment, notwithstanding, delays its appearance, it can only be attributed, either to some irregularity on the part of the patient, or to the lengthened duration of the homœopathic aggravation (§ 151) excited by the medicinal substance, and we ought thence to conclude that the dose was not minute enough.